Manikeshhhh/Manikeshhhh.github.io/README.md

 ## whoami
 I am Manikesh, I love to play CTFs,Pentest Web-applications,APIs and container security.
-- Currently I am learning Golang and tweaking Web-applications.
+Currently I am learning Golang and tweaking Web-applications.
-Other than Security and development, I love Playing PC Games,watch shows,anime,movies.
-Sometimes I also read Books.
+Other than Security and development, I love Playing PC Games,watch shows,anime,movies,Sometimes I also read Books.

 This days i am also trying to touch Grass and make some friends :P